mixedbread-ai/batched/README.md

 #### Thread Implementation

-- `@batched.dynamically`: Allows dynamic batching for general tasks.
+- `@batched.dynamically`: Allows dynamic batching for general tasks (Both sync and async supported).
 - The decorated method should:
   - Take in a list of items (`list[T]`)
   - Return a list of results (`list[U]`) of the same length.